Nadya Mason

-Nadya Mason is the Rosalyn Sussman Yalow Professor of Physics at the University of Illinois at Urbana-Champaign.
+Nadya Mason is dean of the Pritzker School of Molecular Engineering at The University of Chicago, receiving that appointment in October 2023.
+Prior to joining The University of Chicago, she was the Rosalyn Sussman Yalow Professor of Physics at the University of Illinois at Urbana-Champaign.
 As a condensed matter experimentalist, she works on the quantum limits of low-dimensional systems.
-Mason is the Director of the Illinois Materials Research Science and Engineering Center (I-MRSEC) and, since September 2022, the Director of the Beckman Institute for Advanced Science and Technology.
-She is the first woman and woman of color to work as the director at the institute.
+Mason was the Director of the Illinois Materials Research Science and Engineering Center (I-MRSEC), and Director of the Beckman Institute for Advanced Science and Technology from September 2022 through September 2023.
+She was the first woman and woman of color to work as the director at the institute.
 In 2021, she was elected to the National Academy of Sciences.